IBR-VSS/lostbytes-mallocng/README.md

 linearly up to 128 (the first 8 classes), then roughly geometrically with four steps per doubling, but adjusted to divide powers of two with minimal remainder (waste).

+## Profiler

+By default, the profiler captures the state of the allocator every 1s.
+The interval can be set in runtime by specifying the `MALLOCSTAT_TIMER_INTERVAL` environment variable.
+The unit is in microseconds (us).